Late-night talk show: 2009–present

 Late-night talk show viewership had a brief peak in 2016 in the wake of retirements and new hosts but has been in steep decline since then.
 Conan O'Brien, in a 2023 interview, noted that several factors played into the decline, all of which impacted his decision to end Conan and focus on other projects, including a saturated market, the loss of the captive audience to video on demand options, and a changing culture that made it more difficult to make genuine fun of the culture (O'Brien, who tended to rely less on political humor than some of his contemporaries, cited Donald Trump as an example of a figure so polarizing that even those who do not like him would be repulsed by the mention of him, even in a satirical context, while those who are his fans would be offended).
 Leno remarked in 2025 that the current crop of hosts were more openly and consistently partisan (most of the existing hosts have openly favored Democrats) and less escapist than their predecessors, which had the potential to worsen audience fragmentation ("Now you have to be content with half the audience because you have to give your opinion"); Leno, who was not averse to political humor when hosting Tonight, generally split his jokes evenly between the two major parties.
 In a 2024 podcast, Jimmy Kimmel admitted that he only agreed to continue Jimmy Kimmel Live! because he feared he had no career options if the show were to end, also noting that he anticipated that within the next ten years, the networks would decide that the format was no longer cost-effective and cancel all of the remaining shows: "maybe there'll be one."

-CBS was the first network to confirm Kimmel's predictions when Colbert announced in July 2025 that The Late Show would be cancelled in May 2026 and that it would be exiting the late-night time slot with no replacement programming; CBS stated that the late-night format was no longer profitable, even though Colbert's was the top-rated in its genre, due to high production costs, audience fragmentation and declining advertising revenue.
+CBS was the first network to confirm Kimmel's predictions when Colbert announced in July 2025 that The Late Show would be canceled in May 2026 and that it would be exiting the late-night time slot with no replacement programming; CBS stated that the late-night format was no longer profitable, even though Colbert's was the top-rated in its genre, due to high production costs, audience fragmentation and declining advertising revenue.
 Kimmel disputed this claim as "nonsensical" but acknowledged that late-night programming was not profitable based on advertising alone and that the genre relied on earmarks from the network, paid through its stations' affiliate fees, to cover the remainder.
 Kimmel was suspended and his program pulled from the air for a portion of September 2025 following an affiliate revolt against comments Kimmel had made on the program regarding the assassination of conservative activist Charlie Kirk; the suspension would eventually be lifted later that month.
+Allen would later make a one-year purchase of the former Late Show timeslot for yet more Comics Unleashed; CBS stated that its plans for the time slot beyond 2027 are undecided but that the sale to Allen would establish "instant profitability" for the slot until a decision is made.
+CBS executive George Cheeks noted that if the network were to resume programming late nights, it would have to do so "with a different financial model."